55 Feng1 豐

 in the end.

-The hexagram that appears while this line changes
+The hexagram that appears when this line changes

-to feminine and remains still is Zhen (51), the thunder,
+to feminine and then remains still is Zhen (51), the thunder,

 calmly face challenges

 will win the award.

 Feng (the grand and abundant state) is shaded by a blind; the polestar is seen at midday.
 The subject is destined to meet with its chief foreign counterpart (夷主); this is of auspiciousness.

 Feng is shaded and its action is restrained.
 But it will encounter the chief of its foreign counterpart who can illuminate its path in darkness; this is auspicious. 夷 yi2主zhu3 literally means a chief who possesses equal status and lives near the southern border where the trigram Li is located.

 Line 4 represents the move of the upper trigram Zhen, but it is ridden by line 5, the shaded feminine which tends to remain still; therefore it is in darkness and its movement is blocked.
 Feng is shaded and the polestar (line 5) is visible.
 Fortunately the line at the correlative position is masculine line 1 (of the lower trigram Li, brightness) which is its counterpart outside the upper trigram; line 4 can therefore rely on it to retrieve brightness.

 Commentary on the image: Feng (the grand and abundant state) is shaded by a blind, because the position where it stays is inappropriate to it.
 The polestar is seen at midday, line 5 of which is obscure and unclear.
 Line 4 is destined to meet with its chief foreign counterpart, with whom a move is auspicious (or, which leads to an auspicious action).